Miscellaneous Observations on Randomization

 The binomial(n, p) distribution models the number of successful trials (“coin flips”) out of n of them, where the trials are independent and have success probability p.

-1. If n is less than 4, generate n unbiased random bits (each bit is zero or one with equal probability) and return their sum.
-Otherwise, if n is odd[^2], set ret to the result of this algorithm with n = n − 1, then add an unbiased random bit's value to ret, then return ret.
+1. If n is less than 4, generate n numbers that are each 1 or 0 with equal probability and return their sum.
+Otherwise, if n is odd2, set ret to the result of this algorithm with n = n − 1, then return ret plus a number that is 1 or 0 with equal probability.

 2. Set m to floor(sqrt(n)) + 1.

 3. (First, sample from an envelope of the binomial curve.)
-Generate unbiased random bits until a zero is generated this way.
+Generate numbers that are each 1 or 0 with equal probability until a zero is generated this way.
 Set k to the number of ones generated this way.

 4. Set s to an integer in [0, m) chosen uniformly at random, then set i to k*m + s.